TouK/nussknacker/docs/MigrationGuide.md

 * [#4290](https://github.com/TouK/nussknacker/pull/4290) Renamed predicates used in `ClassExtractionSettings`:
   * `ClassMemberPatternPredicate` renamed to `MemberNamePatternPredicate`
   * `AllMethodNamesPredicate` renamed to AllMembersPredicate
+* [#4299](https://github.com/TouK/nussknacker/pull/4299) `StateStatus` is identified by its name. `ProcessState` serialization uses this name as serialized state value.
+  Sealed trait `StateStatus` is unsealed, all members are replaced by corresponding `SimpleStateStatus` state definitions, custom statuses are defined within each `ProcessStateDefinitionManager`.

 ### Configuration changes
 * [#4283](https://github.com/TouK/nussknacker/pull/4283) For OIDC provider, `accessTokenIsJwt` config property is introduced, with default values `false`.